Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 The Rise of the Nuclear Family

-Postwar America placed the nuclear family at the center: two parents, a few children, a home of their own, and distance from extended relatives.
+Postwar America placed the nuclear family at the center: two parents, a few children, a home of their own, and intentional distance from extended relatives.

 What was sold as freedom often became isolation.

-The nuclear family has never been structurally capable of absorbing the care needs of aging parents.
+The nuclear family was never structurally capable of absorbing the care needs of aging parents.
+Yet it became the default expectation, and when it inevitably failed, families blamed themselves rather than the system.

 Mobility as a Measure of Success

-For decades, leaving home was framed as ambition.
 College, career moves, and economic opportunity pushed families farther apart.

-The Two-Income Trap
+The Two-Income Trap and the "Second Shift"

-As women entered the workforce (no-doubt an essential and overdue shift) society failed to redistribute care work.
-Paid labor was added on top of unpaid caregiving.
+As women entered the workforce, an essential and overdue shift, society failed to redistribute care work.

-The burden once held (often unfairly) by stay-at-home women did not disappear; it simply fell onto working women who already carried full workloads.
+The burden once held, often unfairly, by stay-at-home women did not disappear.
+It simply fell onto working women who already carried full workloads.

 Institutional Care as the Default Solution